How to Sell your Timeshare

 Relief & Exit Companies

+It is important to watch out for timeshare scams or companies that use questionable tactics, such as Timeshare Exit Team.
 These are companies that offer to "take a timeshare off your hands" with a sales pitch that may sound good but, in reality, is dubious and needs to be handled with extreme caution.
-Timeshare exit schemes typically charge an owner anywhere from $3,000 - $5,000 to supposedly transfer ownership from an owner to their company, but owners have often found that, months after the transaction has taken place, that the title remains in their name and they are still responsible for the maintenance fees.
+Timeshare exit schemes typically charge an owner anywhere from $3,000 - $5,000 to supposedly transfer ownership from an owner to their company, but owners have often found that months after the transaction has taken place, that the title remains in their name and they are still responsible for the maintenance fees.

 Any Other Suggestions?